Spanning $H$-subdivisions and perfect $H$-subdivision tilings in dense digraphs: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-\textsuperscript{1} Mathematical Institute, University of Oxford, Oxford OX1 2JD, UK. \textsuperscript{2} School of Mathematics, Shandong University, Jinan 250100, China.
-Zhilan Wang and Jin Yan are supported by National Natural Science Foundation of China (No.12071260), and Yangyang Cheng is supported by a PhD studentship of ERC Advanced Grant 883810.
+\textsuperscript{1} School of Mathematics, Shandong University, Jinan 250100, China. \textsuperscript{2} Mathematical Institute, University of Oxford, Oxford OX1 2JD, UK.
+Zhilan Wang and Jin Yan are supported by National Natural Science Foundation of China (No.12571373, 12071260), and Yangyang Cheng is supported by a PhD studentship of ERC Advanced Grant 883810.